 The more you repeat that action, the stronger those pathways become (increased connection ratios, redundant connections, better chemical flow, etc.).

-To change a behavior means that when the electrical flow (or the sequence of events that lead up to that action) reaches a certain point, you’ve got to demand an intervention in this pre-established neural pathway.
+Changing a behavior means that when the electrical flow (or the sequence of events that lead up to that action) reaches a certain point, you’ve got to demand an intervention in this pre-established neural pathway.
 You have to force your brain to reach out and create new connections—to change itself structurally.
 This requires enormous discipline and dedication, because your brain is highly adept at following the path of least resistance.
 It’s an efficient mechanism.

 But it’s also adept at survival.
 When disaster strikes, it forces itself to create new connections so that it can adapt and survive.
 Otherwise, when change is not associated with an imminent need, it relies solely on our own discipline and desire, which is usually not compelling or persistent enough.